UnGaucho/super-challenge/README.md

 * Asynchronously log every http request into a PostgresSQL JPA repository with pagination
 * Provide an api to fetch the request log
 * Small simple calc service with a backing cache
-* I ran out of time to complete the RateLimiter (I would've used a redis bucket with Resilience4j)
+* Rate limiter is implemented with a Filter, this works fine for a single service, for a distributed system I'd use a redis bucket.
-* Same with Spring Retry and general error handling (sorry!)
+* Ran out of time for other stuff like using Spring Retry and general error handling (sorry!)

 The most complete feature is the AsyncRequestLogging, please don't judge too harsh for the missing features!

+Also please check out the integration tests :)

 ## Considerations